WesVleuten/gitflow/README.md

 ## Pull Requests

 So, you've created your branch, made some commits and you're ready for everyone to see your great changes.
-So we will create a pull request.
+So now we will create a pull request.

+*A pull request can also be called a merge request*

 Going to `https://github.com/WesVleuten/<projectname>/pulls` will show you the current pull requests on the project.
 Or when present on a repository page you can click here.